smurfedGitHubIO/CRUD-application/README.md

 - (January 21, 2021) Almost done on work.
 Gotta finish progress and history page.
 - (January 22, 2021) Last grind bud.
 - (January 23, 2021) Finally done with the work.
+- (January 27, 2021) Working with the researchers.

 Check `clclyde/clclyde` repository for more information.